scperkins/EJEHardenberg.github.io/public/writing/poetry/drive.md

 Instinct to run, and instinct to kill
 life's given up on and no longer a thrill
 wasting away, counting days 'til death
-humanity growing on you inside care has crept
+humanity growing on you inside care's crept
 Let not their lives be wasted alone
-but bring them to saftey, in old home.
+but bring them to safety, in old home.